-Students will complete a mid-term test at the end of the second week of Zoo School.
+Students will receive a mid-term report nearing the midpoint of the Zoo School session.
 Upon receiving their grade students will have the option to drop the course; however, no refund will be available.
 Dropping the course at this stage would result in no record of this course appearing on their Ontario Student Transcript and a "W" for withdrawal with no associated grade appearing on the report card issued subsequent to the withdrawal.
-Withdrawals from the Zoo School course must be made in writing to the school by end-of-day, two instructional days, following issue of the mid-term report card.
-For all students continuing after this point, Zoo School is required to disclose student's performance and final grade on their Ontario Student Transcript.
+Withdrawals from the Zoo School course must be made in writing to the school at the point where 75% of the course has been completed, and following issue of the mid-term report card.
+Dates for withdrawal for each Zoo School session will be communicated to the parents/guardians and students at the start of their chosen session.
+For all students continuing after this point, Zoo School is required to disclose student's achievement and final grade on their Ontario Student Transcript.